dbashford/bower-pure/README.md

 bower-pure
 ==========

-Pulling pure in with bower
+Pulling pure in with bower.